 US election update

 The betting market has tightened in the past week.
-The likelihood of a victory for Democratic candidate Kamala Harris in November’s presidential election has dropped to 54%, while the odds of a win for her Republican rival Donald Trump have risen to 49%, according to PredictIt, an online betting site that covers political events.
+The likelihood of a victory for Democratic candidate Kamala Harris in November’s US presidential election has dropped to 54%, while the odds of a win for her Republican rival Donald Trump have risen to 49%, according to PredictIt, an online betting site that covers political events.
 This closes the gap to a spread of just five percentage points, as the lower part of the below chart illustrates.
 Harris has held a narrow lead over Trump since the end of July.

 PredictIt’s data shows that, among those betting on Harris, 54% now back her to win while 46% bet she’ll lose.
 Meanwhile 49% of Trump bettors are backing him to win while 51% bet he’ll lose.

-Despite the tightness of the race for the White House, we have not yet seen the kind of market jitters that typically precede a US presidential election.
-Indeed, the S&P 500 hit record highs in September.
+Despite the tightness of the race for the White House, we have not yet seen the kind of market jitters that typically precede a US presidential election Indeed, the S&P 500 hit record highs in September.
 Wall Street’s benchmark index is up 3.3% in the past month at 5,700 points, as of Friday morning.

 PredictIt’s US 2024 election poll tracker has Harris on a five-point lead